Should You Stay at Tokyo Disney Resort?

 Shuttle bus pulls out from the driveway of the Toy Story Hotel at Tokyo Disney Resort.

-All Disney Hotels are open for direct reservations three months before the date of your stay.
+All Disney Hotels are now open for direct reservations four months before the date of your stay.
 See more, including prices and availability, and make direct bookings at the official Tokyo Disney Resort page.

 The Official Hotels

-Other perks include Disney shops on-site and being able to buy tickets at the hotel.
+Other perks include Disney shops on-site and being able to buy tickets at the hotel (some hotels require you to book a ticket-accessible package to do this so check the rules in your hotel).

 View through a Mickey Mouse shaped window on the Tokyo Disney Monorail to the Disney Ambassaor Hotel.
 The window says 40 Dream Go Round, the slogan of the 40th Anniversary of Tokyo Disney